-Students may also opt into a dual BS-MBA program at UTEP if they maintain an average GPA of 3.3 or better.
+Sample some of the coursework: material & energy balance; mechanics of materials; metals processing; materials characterization; failure analysis; fracture mechanics; hydrometallurgy; polymer engineering; and engineering alloys.
+Students may also opt into a dual BS-MME program at UTEP if they maintain an average GPA of 3.3 or better.
 The program consists of 128 credits (with a concentration) and takes four years to complete.
-Tuition is approximately $224 per credit for residents and $705 per credit for non-residents.

 Many states require materials engineers to be licensed.
 Requirements for this vary from state to state, but details are available on the National Council of Examiners for Engineering and Surveying (NCEES) website.

 The first step towards licensure is getting certified as an Engineering in Training (EIT).
-And in order to do that, one must pass the Fundamental of Engineering (FE) exam.
-Many undergraduate programs prepare students to take the FE exam and most engineers choose to sit for the exam within one year of earning their bachelor’s degree.
+And to do that, one must pass the Fundamental of Engineering (FE) exam.
+Many undergraduate programs prepare students to take the FE exam and most engineers choose to sit for it within one year of earning their bachelor’s degree.
 The six-hour, 110-question exam is administered year-round by the NCEES.
 The exam fee is $175.

-After passing the FE exam and being certified as an EIT, a materials engineer is able to start working under the supervision of a professional engineer (PE).
+After passing the FE exam and being certified as an EIT, a materials engineer can start working under the supervision of a professional engineer (PE).
 Accumulating PE-guided work experience is necessary if a materials engineer wants to become a PE.
-Furthermore, gaining work experience at this stage can help a young materials engineer decide what aspect of materials engineering piques their interest.
+Furthermore, gaining work experience at this stage can help young materials engineers decide what aspect of materials engineering piques their interest.

 After earning a bachelor’s degree and gaining some initial work experience, many materials engineers go on to earn a master’s degree in materials engineering from a school that is accredited by ABET.
-While it’s not a requirement to practice and is primarily targeted for engineers looking to work in research, teaching, and development roles, graduate-level education can be a significant boost to one’s resume for any materials engineer.
+While it’s not a requirement to practice and is primarily targeted at engineers looking to work in research, teaching, and development roles, graduate-level education can significantly boost one’s resume for any materials engineer.
 Do note that some schools offer dual bachelor’s and master’s (or master’s and doctoral) degree programs.